 Myself: No question about it.
 I think I’ve gotten a glimpse of my kayaking future, at least for the next few years.

 Me: When you go back, what are you most looking forward to?

 Myself: Well, we’re in the process of putting together an inaugural trip we’re calling the “South Kuiu Loop.”
-Probably going to try to put it on the calendar for the end of next July.
-It will be some solidly world-class paddling, a few nights at the lighthouse (in comparative luxury), and possibly a difficult and demanding portage through untracked, and likely treacherous, terrain.
+Probably going to try to put it on the calendar for an attempt sometime next July.
+It will be some solidly world-class paddling, with a few nights at the lighthouse (in comparative luxury), and possibly a difficult and demanding portage through untracked, and likely treacherous, terrain.
 We’ll be working on setting up camp sites and breaking some trail before that can happen, so we’ll be going up a little early for that.

 Also, we didn’t have the time to explore the Spanish Islands and Coronation, that’s the trip I alluded to earlier.
 I think it would be an incredible paddling expedition to circle those, starting and ending at the lighthouse.
 Definitely on the short list.

 Me: Can I go on that South Kuiu Loop thing too?

 Myself: Naturally.
 The hope is that, with some effort put in next year to make sure it’s a feasible trip and to establish the route, it will be available as a guided wilderness adventure beginning in 2019.

 Me: Thanks for the time.
 It sure has been great to talk with you.
 Perhaps we could get together again at some point.

 And now I’m home, to temps in the 90’s and a thick haze from all the out-of-control fires in British Columbia.
 Home to the dog days, the sluggish summer afternoons that ooze slowly into sluggish summer evenings.
 Thinking about cool breezes, whales and a lighthouse.